Traces of Ecstasy | Lagos Biennial Fourth Edition

 Traces of Ecstasy Pavilion, Lagos Biennial 2024, installation view.
 Photograph by Amanda Iheme.

-Designed by Dennis, the pavilion’s modular structure and overlapping curvilinear facades reference the fractal geometries of African indigenous space-making practices as well as contemporary makeshift architectures.
-Composed of concrete bricks, which are aligned with wooden supports to form a breeze-block pattern, the pavilion’s facades further allude to postcolonial modernist buildings constructed during the period of mid-twentieth-century African decolonization movements.
-As a sculptural composite of past, present and future spatial grammars, the pavilion simultaneously spurs reflective engagements with and liberatory speculations beyond the surrounding site.
+Designed by Dennis, the pavilion’s modular structure and overlapping curvilinear facades referenced the recursive, fractal geometries of African indigenous space-making practices as well as contemporary makeshift architectures, both mimicking and opposing elements of the charged, haunted venue of Tafawa Balewa Square.
+Composed of concrete blocks, which were aligned with wooden supports to form a breeze-block pattern, the pavilion’s facades further alluded to postcolonial modernist buildings constructed during the mid-twentieth century African decolonization movements, many of which are located near the biennial’s Lagos Island location.
+The built structure hosted all the commissioned artworks and performances by the other invited artists and offered a space of refuge—from the sun, from the surveilling gazes of external observers, and from real or symbolic authorities (such as the head of state whose seat has a panoptic view of the square).
+As a sculptural composite of past, present, and future spatial grammars—one whose modular, fractal structure suggested the possibility of alternative arrangements and indeterminate repetitions—the pavilion simultaneously spurred critical engagements with and liberatory speculations beyond the colonial, post-independence, and neocolonial structures that pervade the surrounding site.

 Evan Ifekoya, Three States of Water: The Flood, 2023.
 Sound installation (stereo sound), dried gourds, speakers, subwoofer.
 Dimensions variable.
 Photograph by Amanda Iheme.